CommmandrCody/LinnstrumentScaleTool/README.md

 ## Troubleshooting

+### Ableton Integration Issues

+**LEDs not lighting up in Ableton:**
+1. Check that "LinnstrumentScale128" (or 200) is selected as Control Surface in Ableton MIDI preferences
+2. Make sure both Input and Output are set to your Linnstrument MIDI port
+3. Check the Ableton Log.txt file for error messages (Help > Show Log)
+4. Verify Global Settings button on Linnstrument is lit (yellow = User Firmware Mode active)
+5. Restart Ableton Live after installing the script

+**Wrong pads lighting up:**
+1. Verify you're using the correct script (LinnstrumentScale128 for 16 columns, LinnstrumentScale200 for 26 columns)
+2. Check the `LINNSTRUMENT_BASE_NOTE` setting matches your Linnstrument configuration
+   - Press bottom-left pad and note the MIDI note number
+   - Edit line 99 in `LinnstrumentScale.py` to match
+3. Verify row offset is set correctly (line 104):
+   - Most common: 5 semitones (fourths, like Push)
+   - Guitar tuning: 5 semitones
+   - Factory default: 5 semitones

+**Global Settings button not turning yellow:**
+- The script sends NRPN 245=1 to enable User Firmware Mode
+- If it doesn't activate, try manually: Press and hold "OS Update" in Global Settings for half a second

+### Command Line Tool Issues

-### "No Linnstrument MIDI port found"
+**"No Linnstrument MIDI port found":**
 1. Make sure your Linnstrument is connected via USB
 2. Check that it appears in your system's MIDI devices
 3. Run `python scale_tool.py --list-ports` to see available ports
 4. If it appears with a different name, use `--port "exact name"`

-### LEDs not lighting up
+**LEDs not lighting up:**
 1. Make sure your Linnstrument firmware is up to date
-2. Check that MIDI CC is enabled in your Linnstrument settings
-3. Try clearing all lights first: `python scale_tool.py --clear`
+2. Try clearing all lights first: `python scale_tool.py --clear`

-### Wrong notes are lighting up
+**Wrong notes are lighting up:**
 1. Check your Linnstrument tuning settings
 2. Adjust `--row-offset` and `--column-offset` to match your configuration
 3. Default is: row offset = 5 semitones, column offset = 1 semitone